 Ready to fork this design and customize the hardware, firmware, or both?

-Share your unique designs in our Flux Slack Community for a chance to be featured in an upcoming showcase!
+Share your unique designs with the Flux community for a chance to be featured in an upcoming showcase!

 We can’t wait to see your take on this build—happy designing!